isauadh/Data-Processing-Reddit/README.md

 The program will create a directory with files containing submissions and comments of a redditor in a given subreddit.
 Filename will be the hidden version of the original redditor name.

+## Opiates.Zip

+The folder has been zipped because it consists files more than the GitHub Limit.
+This folder consists of three different files.
+The first CSV folder consists of a csv file for each redditor under the second Opiates folder.
+The run.py is a python program that parses through the opiates folder to create a csv folder.
+The csv folder contains filename as numbers to hide redditor name.
+The index can be found in index_dict under csv folder.

 ## Authors

 Saugat Adhikari